-In addition to serving as the Teaching Assistant for the I-Corps[TM] L program, Lindsey also manages the logistics of coordinating and conducting the I-Corps[TM] programs for the DC regional node.
-She oversees the region's social media and outreach efforts and assists in the behind-the-scenes work in on-boarding teams, organizing venues, training teaching assistants and planning several regional cohorts and workshops per year.
-She has also served as the lead Teaching Assistant for international I-Corps programs in Mexico and Korea.
-Lindsey received her M.Ed in College Student Personnel Administration and has over a decade of experience in event and conference planning.
+Lindsey manages the logistics of coordinating and conducting the regional I-Corps programs for the DC node.
+She oversees the region's social media and outreach efforts and assists in the behind-the-scenes work in coordinating team screening, managing venues, training teaching assistants, and organizing several regional cohorts and workshops per year.
+She has served as the lead Teaching Assistant for 12 NSF I-Corps and I-Corps L programs nationally and internationally in Mexico, South Korea & Brazil.
+Lindsey holds an M.Ed in College Student Personnel Administration and has over a decade of experience in event and conference planning.